TheOfficialFloW/h-encore-2/README.md

-**ATTENTION: You should NOT attempt downgrading using modoru on FW 3.71-3.73**

 # h-encore²

 *h-encore²*, where *h* stands for hacks and homebrews, is the fourth public jailbreak for the *PS Vita™* which supports the newest firmwares 3.65-3.73.
 It allows you to make kernel- and user-modifications, change the clock speed, install plugins, run homebrews and much more.